 Murray real estate is some of the most expensive in Kentucky, although Murray house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Murray isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Murray are a mix of both white- and blue-collar jobs.
-Overall, Murray is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Murray who work in office and administrative support (14.97%), sales jobs (10.09%), and food service (9.58%).
+Overall, Murray is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Murray who work in office and administrative support (16.41%), sales jobs (10.99%), and teaching (10.69%).

-The per capita income in Murray in 2010 was $18,263, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
-This equates to an annual income of $73,052 for a family of four.
+The per capita income in Murray in 2010 was $16,952, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
+This equates to an annual income of $67,808 for a family of four.
 However, Murray contains both very wealthy and poor people as well.
+Murray also has one of the higher rates of people living in poverty in the nation, with 35.53% of its population below the federal poverty line.

 The most common language spoken in Murray is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.